21st Century Chase

 21st Century Chase is an album by American jazz saxophonist Fred Anderson, which was recorded in 2009 and released on Delmark.
 This fourth live recording on Bob Koester's label made at Fred's own club, the Velvet Lounge, documents the finale to a week of concerts honoring Anderson's 80th birthday.
 He is joined by New Orleans saxophonist Kidd Jordan, guitarist Jeff Parker, bassist Harrison Bankhead and drummer Chad Taylor.
 The last piece is dedicated to the AACM drummer Alvin Fielder.
-The event was also filmed and issued on DVD with a bonus track, “Gone But Not Forgotten”, with guess bassist Henry Grimes.
+The event was also filmed and issued on DVD with a bonus track, “Gone But Not Forgotten”, with guest bassist Henry Grimes.

 Reception

 In his review for AllMusic, Sean Westergaard states:

 The night really belongs to the two tenors: Fred, with his huge, burly tone, and Kidd's unsurpassed abilities at the upper end of the horn's range make for some exciting music making.
 These guys are perfect foils because their styles are so complementary...
 Terrific stuff.